Potassium tetraiodomercurate(II)

 Potassium tetraiodomercurate(II) is an inorganic compound with the chemical formula K2[HgI4]|auto=1.
 It consists of potassium cations and tetraiodomercurate(II) anions.
 It is the active agent in Nessler's reagent, used for detection of ammonia.

 Preparation

 The compound crystallizes from a heated solution of mercuric iodide, potassium iodide, and precisely 2% water in acetone.
 Attempted synthesis in concentrated aqueous solution will give the pale orange monohydrate K[Hg(H2O)I3] instead.

 Applications

-K2[HgI4] is a precursor to analogous copper and silver salts M2[HgI4] (M=Cu, Ag).
+K2[HgI4] is a precursor to analogous copper and silver salts M2[HgI4]|link=Tetraiodomercurate(II)#Salts (M=Cu, Ag).

 Nessler's reagent

 Nessler's reagent, named after Julius Neßler (Nessler), is a 0.09 mol/L solution of potassium tetraiodomercurate(II) in 2.5 mol/L potassium hydroxide.
 This pale solution becomes deeper yellow in the presence of ammonia (NH3).
 At higher concentrations, a brown precipitate derivative of Millon's base (HgO*Hg(NH2)Cl) may form.
 The sensitivity as a spot test is about 0.3 μg NH3 in 2 μL.